-Stage and attitude to life situation approaches are other factors where people may want to focus their search.
+Life stage and attitude to life approaches are other factors where people may want to focus their search.
 Sites focused on sexuality, age, even educational level abound.
 The list is pretty endless!

 Undertake some preliminary research to identify gaps, or choose an existing niche you could spin differently.

-Your plan doesn’t need to be extensive.
+A business plan for setting up a dating website doesn’t need to be extensive.
 Unless you need investment, in which case you may want to download our business plan template and guide .
 For a low-cost or lean start-up, it boils down to the following questions.

 - Who are your target customers?